 3. US Highway 93: Where the Wild Things Are

 Reaching south from the Canadian border straight through Missoula and all the way down to Idaho, US Highway 93 is one of the most deadly roads to travel on in the United States due to the enormous amount of animal crossings.
 With over 3,000 wildlife crashes reported in Montana for the year of 2015, Highway 93 is ground zero for animal car accidents in the US.
 The most dangerous section, however, is the 20-mile stretch between the 90 and 110 mileposts, which studies have shown to have the highest concentration of deer, elk, and even bears lumbering across the roadway.
 So if you ever find yourself traveling down northwest along Flatlead Lake on US 93, be sure to keep your eyes peeled for any lonely moose crossing the road.

 2. US Highway 2: The Lonely Road

 What lands the infamous US Highway 2 in the penultimate spot on this list is how remote much of this roadway is at times.
 Indeed, the Center for Excellence in Rural Safety lists Highway 2 as one of the most dangerous roads in the country due to its abnormal fatality rate, which is easily the highest in the nation.
 The reason for Highway 2 is due to how long it takes for emergency vehicles to respond to an accident.
-Car accident victims must often fend for themselves while they wait on average of 80 minutes for ambulances arrive.
-And considering that Montanans have a propensity of not using seat belts, Highway 2 is deathtrap just waiting to spring.
+Car accident victims must often fend for themselves while they wait an average of 80 minutes for ambulances arrive.
+And considering that Montanans have a propensity of not using seat belts, Highway 2 is a death trap just waiting to spring.

 1. Interstate 90: Don’t Let the Good Times Roll